agylardi/square-responsive-menu/README.md

 ----

 ### togglePosition
-`togglePosition` is the position of toggle button on screen.
+`togglePosition` is the orientation of on which way  the menu appears based on the `togglePosition` value.
 As the menu is targeted to be used in mobile screen, there are 4 value for this options: `top-left`, `top-right`, `bottom-right` and `bottom-left`.
 This option determine the appearance direction of menu items NOT the position of toggle button.
 <br />*Default value*: `top-left`